open-mmlab/mmcv/docs/community/pr.md

 ## Basic Workflow

 1. Get the most recent codebase
-2. Checkout a new branch from master branch
+2. Checkout a new branch from the master branch
 3. Commit your changes
 4. Push your changes and create a PR
 5. Discuss and review your code